takahashim/eps2pgf/testsuite/test_figures/readme.txt

                            changes.
 grow.ps                  - ???
 illustrator_vw.ps        - ???
+maple_cubic.eps          - Send in by Gernot Hassenpflug, with some small
+                           changes.
-maple_cubic.eps          - Send in by Gernot Hassenpflug mathematica2.eps         - Figure exported from Mathematica
+mathematica2.eps         - Figure exported from Mathematica
 showtext_mathematica1    - show all symbols in the Mathematica1 font (font is embedded) tiger.eps                - GhostScript <www.ghostscript.com>, with some small